DrItanium/SxChipset_V3/README.md

 # Projects
+- Chipset16: Primary transaction handler that uses a far simpler 16-bit data bus (teensy uses this code)
 - ManagementEngine: Handles a bunch of the timing related aspects when interfacing with the i960Sx
-- Chipset: Primary transaction handler
-- research: contains code and sketches for different ideas I've had throughout the lifetime of this project
-  - Fun fact: the code.py was actually used in my design since PIO programs are not affected by circuitpython slowness (I use FlexIO now)
 - PLD: Various PLD programs that I have written over the lifetime of this iteration of the chipset and previous ones.
 I use a tool called galette to compile them.
 The chips I use both the 5V (ATF22V10) and 3.3v (ATF22LV10) versions of the GAL22V10 plds.
+- Chipset: Primary transaction handler (uses an 8-bit data bus and is _deprecated_)
+- research: contains code and sketches for different ideas I've had throughout the lifetime of this project
+  - Fun fact: the code.py was actually used in my design since PIO programs are not affected by circuitpython slowness (I use FlexIO now)

 # Goal